SaadAAkash/android-interview-essentials/README.md

 <details>
 <summary><strong>Suppose you have a News App that shows an Image with a text for each news article preview.
 It has 2 types of views implemented with RecyclerView.
 One view is a grid gallery of article previews & the other is a down-scroll feed of article previews.
 In which view may we need to extend RecyclerView's cache capacity?</strong></summary>

 With the given scenario, it's assumable that users would not scroll up/go back to previously read articles too often.
 So we may need to extend the capacity of the cache in the latter as the grid needs to be updated more frequently.

 </details>

 <details>
 <summary><strong>What method of a RecylerView do we need to call to detect if a certain View is present/visible on the device screen? </strong></summary>

-onViewAttachedToWindow() and onViewDetachedFromWindow() callbacks of the RecyclerView's Adapter
+`onViewAttachedToWindow()` and `onViewDetachedFromWindow()` callbacks of the RecyclerView's Adapter

 </details>

 <details>
 <summary><strong>What's the difference between the activity lifecycle in a multi-windowed environment where multiple applications are running simultaneously in separate windows?</strong></summary>

 There's no difference becaused multi-window mode does not change the activity lifecycle.

 </details>

 <details>
 <summary><strong>Given a scenario of multiple apps running simultaneously in a multi-windowed environment, how to detect which of those application is on top of the other in the back stack of tasks?</strong></summary>

 When apps are running simultaneously in a multi-windowed environment, supported in Android 7.0 (API level 24) and higher, the system manages tasks separately for each window; each window may have multiple tasks.
 Since it's managed by the System as a per-window basis, 2 applications in 2 windows are not in the same back stack of tasks in any way.

 </details>

 <details>
 <summary><strong>What's the highest amount of data that you can keep as a savedInstanceState?</strong></summary>

-For the specific case of savedInstanceState, the amount of data should be kept small because the system process needs to hold on to the provided data for as long as the user can ever navigate back to that activity (even if the activity's process is killed).
+For the specific case of `savedInstanceState`, the amount of data should be kept small because the system process needs to hold on to the provided data for as long as the user can ever navigate back to that activity (even if the activity's process is killed).
 Less than 50k of data in saved state is recommended.
 [Ref](https://developer.android.com/guide/components/activities/parcelables-and-bundles#sdbp)

 </details>